 Sex is not merely an act, but a force.
-A force that has driven, and continues to drive people towards both ecstasy and despair, both deeply personal and yet universally understood.
+A force that has driven, and continues to drive people towards both ecstasy and despair, and that’s both deeply personal yet universally understood.

 Born in the northwest of Spain in a small village in Galicia, Lamer is a visual artist who expresses her ideas through art, often dealing with notions of sex and sexuality with a level of maturity that is not usually seen in someone her age.
 She moved to Barcelona to study Graphic Design but made the decision to put a hold on her education so as to focus on her passion; eroticism.
 She wanted hands-on work and realised that being in front of the laptop for hours on end was not doing her favours at all.
 She decided to join a painting class and since then has been expressing herself on canvasses in her studio as well as on the streets of Barcelona.
 To add, Lamer believes that it is important to express one’s own feelings as self-expression can alleviate the mental well-being of an individual.
 Lamer is not talented in the traditional sense, but the number of eyeballs on her artwork has been steadily increasing through her sheer passion for eroticism.
 Over the years, this artist has found herself by means of a deep exploration into the realm of eroticism, painting what she sees, feels, and thinks about when it comes to sex and sexuality.

 “I guess sex for me, it’s just the purest and most brutal way to interact with one another, I just talk about it as I talk about everything else… I feel there is a need to talk about variety and reality in sex and that is how I started to get more involved in erotic art, a few years ago.”